zju-jiyicheng/SpecVLM/ReadMe.md

 - In principle, our approach is lossless, with only minimal impact introduced by the attention implementation and data type settings.

 ## Citation
-If you find CausVid useful or relevant to your research, please kindly cite our papers:
+If you find SpecVLM useful or relevant to your research, please kindly cite our papers:
 ```bash
 @misc{ji2025specvlmenhancingspeculativedecoding,
       title={SpecVLM: Enhancing Speculative Decoding of Video LLMs via Verifier-Guided Token Pruning},